Litigation and Alternative Dispute Resolution

-Litigation and Alternative Dispute Resolution (LDR) refers to a number of methods used to settle controversies outside the civil court system.
-These include nonbinding arbitration, binding arbitration and mediation.
-When you choose the LDR route, it’s important to remember you are still involved in an adversarial process.
+Litigation and Alternative Dispute Resolution (ADR) refers to a number of methods used to settle controversies inside and outside the civil court system.
+These include nonbinding arbitration, binding arbitration, and mediation.
+When you choose the ADR route, it's important to remember you are still involved in an adversarial process.
 Moreover, if you agree to binding arbitration, you are giving up any and all rights to appeal the decision.
-At Hamilton Law, PLC, we represent people in the Kalamazoo area and throughout Michigan in LDR proceedings to help them arrive at truly just settlements.
-We draw on substantial experience guiding clients toward favorable results that save them time, money and stress.
+At Hamilton Law, we represent people in the Kalamazoo area and throughout Michigan in ADR proceedings to help them arrive at truly just settlements.
+We draw on substantial experience guiding clients toward favorable results that save them time, money, and stress.

 Mediation can be seen as the first step in a two-step process.
 During mediation, parties may argue over the interpretation of a clause in a contract or a fair award for damaged property.
 The mediator, a neutral third party, will work with them to forge an agreement.
 He or she will not impose a result, but rather help them achieve it.
 If the parties can't agree, the dispute might move to arbitration, where a neutral arbitrator will listen to the facts of a case and render a decision.
 In nonbinding arbitration, the parties can reject the decision and then move on to binding arbitration or trial.
 In binding arbitration, parties agree to abide by whatever the arbitrator decides, and there is no appeal.

 Each stage of this process requires preparation, execution, and high-level decision-making, weighing costs and benefits, and anticipating consequences.
 Our experienced attorneys with Hamilton Law, PLC approach arbitration as they would a trial: meticulously preparing your case, researching relevant law, and weaving material facts into a compelling narrative to help you pursue an optimal resolution.